Skip to main content

 Three different commands exist to help users update a Service Account using tcld:

-• tcld service-account update: To update a Service Account's name or description field
+• tcld service-account update: to update a Service Account's name or description field

-• tcld service-account set-account-role: To update a Service Account's Account Role
+• tcld service-account set-account-role: to update a Service Account's Account Role

-• tcld service-account set-namespace-permissions: To update a Service Account's Namespace Permissions
+• tcld service-account set-namespace-permissions: to update a Service Account's Namespace Permissions

 Example:

-tcld update --id "2f68507677904e09b9bcdbf93380bb95" -d "new description"
+tcld service-account update --id "2f68507677904e09b9bcdbf93380bb95" -d "new description"